Cerebral Realities Different for Men and Women

-The emotional life between men and women is influenced by the affective necessities and customs of each.
+The emotional life and cerebral realities of men and women are influenced by the effective necessities and customs of each.

 However, it is true that there are certain patterns that repeat with a certain consistency in heterosexual relationships.

 In other words, we’ll say that the cliches and expectations don’t just come from nowhere.
 Women’s expectations concerning men (and vice versa) in the relationship tend to conform to patterns that repeat.
 But they repeat in an individualized manner, like gender.

 It is not good to fall into generalizations.
 We should understand that what biology determines and what society encourages always comes in direct convergence with the livelihoods of each person.
 This includes man or woman and in any condition.